Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/culture-archive.md

         - receiving an answer stops the learning process
         - only ask a question if you've been stuck for about a day

+# Activities

+## Briefly Tell Us About You
+- What's your name?
+- What were you doing previous to WDI?
+- What do you hope to do with your WDI skills?
+- Who is your hero and why? (a parent, a celebrity, an influential person in one’s life)